ZETIC.MLange

 Save Model and Input(s)

-The input for MLange is:
+The inputs for MLange are:

-1. Model: TorchScript or ONNX format
+1. Model: TorchScript, PyTorch Exported Program, or ONNX format

 2. Input(s): NumPy array format